kayqueteixeira/astorworker/README.md

 ### Execute the emulator

-1. To run the headless emulator, execute these commands:
+1. To run the headless emulator, run these commands:

 	`export QEMU_AUDIO_DRV=none`
 	`cd $ANDROID_HOME/tools`